top of page

 Medicare drug plans may have the following coverage rules:

-Prior authorization - You and/or your prescriber must contact the drug plan before you can fill certain prescriptions.
+Prior Authorization - You and/or your prescriber must contact the drug plan before you can fill certain prescriptions.
 Your prescriber may need to show that the drug is medically necessary for the plan to cover it.
 This is rare and tends to only happen when the medication is not on your plans' formulary.

-Quantity limits - Limits on how much medication you can get at one time.
+Quantity Limits - Limits on how much medication you can get at one time.
 This is to stop people from buying medications for themselves and their friends and family.

-Step therapy - Your plan may require you to try a low cost prescription before approving a high cost prescription your doctor has prescribed.
+Step Therapy - Your plan may require you to try a low cost prescription before approving a high cost prescription your doctor has prescribed.